fedora-modularity/hp/README.md

 * `alsa-lib`, the ALSA interface library
 * `augeas`, provides a library for manipulating configuration files
+* `bc`, provides a numeric processing language and calculator
 * `c-ares`, a tiny DNS client library
 * `chrpath`, rpath manipulation, required for bundling binary dependencies
 * `compat-openssl10`, OpenSSL 1.0 compatibility package; to be removed once